Bears fire running backs coach David Walker, HR was allegedly involved

 The Chicago Bears fired running backs coach David Walker on Wednesday, head coach Matt Eberflus confirmed.
 The team's human resources department was allegedly involved in the decision, per The Athletic.

 Walker was hired by the Bears in 2022 as part of Eberflus' coaching staff.
-Walker was brought on board just a few weeks after Eberflus' hiring was announced by the team.
+Walker was brought on board just a few weeks after Eberflus' hiring was announced.
 Walker served as a running backs coach with the Indianapolis Colts — where Eberflus previously coached — from 2011-14.
 Walker was also a running backs coach with the Detroit Lions from 2016-18.

 Walker was reportedly fired due to his "behavior in the workplace," according to Courtney Cronin of ESPN.
-Walker's firing and Williams' resignation are allegedly not related, per ESPN.
+Walker's firing and Williams' resignation are reportedly not related, per ESPN.

 Eberflus said Wednesday that Walker was fired because he did not meet the standards of the organization.